abdoulayebinta/cs_fundamentals/README.md

 - 3- Get closer and closer and return when needed.
 Usually you have 2 returns (1 for the base case and 1 for the recursive case).

 **Sorting**
+What sorting algorithm to choose based on the problem?
+How to make the right decision?

+- Bubble Sort
+- Insertion Sort
+- Selection Sort
+- Merge Sort
+- Quick Sort

 ---